Stuttgart Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not listed in visa-exempt categories must obtain a Schengen visa before travel
+Nationals from countries not listed in the visa-free or ETIAS categories must obtain a Schengen visa before travel.

 Arrival Process